-Fedora Robotics Suite, also known as Robotics Suite, another scientific distro which is a spin-off to the popular Linux distribution Fedora.
+Fedora Robotics Suite, also known as Robotics Suite, another scientific distro that is a spin-off to the popular Linux distribution Fedora.
 It is specially designed to use in the field of robotics and engineering.
-Fedora Project, the developer of this distro, is a community-driven organization that believes in innovation and excellence.
+Fedora Project, the distro developer, is a community-driven organization that believes in innovation and excellence.
 Their main distro Fedora has a very special place among the Linux users.

 Key Features of Fedora Robotics Suite

 - The popular robotic server tool, Player, provides almost 130 different device drivers for data processing and complex planning.

 - The Robotics Suite is a complete software package pre-installed with Fedora that provides many useful tools for hardware enthusiasts.

 - You will find all the common tools like Eclipse, Arduino IDE built-in with this distro.

 - Fedora Robotics Suite has huge developer support that provides regular updates.

 - If you find any problems regarding this distro, you can instantly get assistance from the expert users by its community and forum.